 Home Water Treatment Might Not Be the Best Option for Everyone

 If you have a private well and the drinking water has a contaminant that might make you or a family member ill, it is best to remove the contamination source or replace the unsafe water supply with a safe water supply.
 Home water treatment units should only be used to lower health-related contaminants in emergencies or if there is no other safer source of drinking water available.
 Private wells are regulated by local Boards of Health.
-For MassDEP guidance on private wells see Additional Resources below (Private Wells).
+For MassDEP guidance on private wells see Private Wells.

 Selecting and Maintaining a Home Water Treatment Unit

 You may want to get your water tested first to determine what if any contaminants are present.
 If you get your water tested, you should use a Massachusetts certified lab.
-See Additional Resources below for a list of certified labs.
+See Find a MassDEP Certified Lab for a list of certified labs.

 No single treatment process can remove all substances in water.
 If you decide to install a home water treatment unit, the unit (or units) you choose should be certified by NSF, UL, or Water Quality Association (WQA) and specifically labeled to reduce or remove the contaminant you are concerned about.
 If there are several substances you want removed from your water, you may need to combine several treatment processes into one system.
-Contact the NSF for a list of certified devices (see Additional Resources below Search for NSF Certified Drinking Water Treatment Units, Water Filters).
+For a list of certified devices, search NSF Certified Drinking Water Treatment Units, Water Filters).